Eastern Norway is known for tall and wild mountains in Jotunheimen national park and urban life in the capital of Oslo.

 There are several tourist information offices in the Ryfylke area.

-Lofoten consists of seven main islands with 24,000 inhabitants.
+Lofoten consists of seven main islands with a total of 24,000 inhabitants.

 Harstad is a charming town with 23,000 inhabitants.
 It is an important meeting place for the region's population.